GSA/digitalgov.gov/content/posts/2015-08-20-three-new-mobile-apps-honor-fallen-veterans-overseas.md

   </p>

   <p>
     Want to learn more about how ABMC&#8217;s development of these apps?
-Join our webinar on <a href="https://www.WHATEVER/event/using-mobile-user-experince-guidelines-to-create-stellar-mobile-products/">Using Mobile Experience Guidelines to Create Stellar Mobile Products</a> as ABMC and Education discuss how they have implemented mobile user experience practices in the development of their applications.
+Join our webinar on <a href="{{< relref "using-mobile-user-experince-guidelines-to-create-stellar-mobile-products.md" >}}">Using Mobile Experience Guidelines to Create Stellar Mobile Products</a> as ABMC and Education discuss how they have implemented mobile user experience practices in the development of their applications.
   </p>

   <p>